notification icon

 • Clause 10: Improvement The last clause of the ISO 45001 standard focuses on the “Act” phase of the PDCA cycle.
 Through hazard identification and goal setting, companies find innumerable avenues for improvement, aiding in their ability to meet their H&S objectives.
 True work-place improvement and cultural changes happen not just when an H&S management system is implemented but through continuous examination and proactive approach for future progress.
 Through process evaluation, internal audits, management reviews, and tracking incidents and findings of nonconformities, companies are constantly continuing to evolve into a safer workplace through their H&S management system.

 • ISO 45001 certification displays your organization’s commitment to providing a workplace where the risk of illness or injury to your workers, community or customers is eliminated or reduced.
-Here are some benefits of implementing ISO 45001 certification including:
+Here are some benefits of implementing ISO 45001 management including:

 • better hazard identification and risk assessment